-where $cc(\mathbf{p}k, \mathbf{p}{k+1})$ denotes the cumulative cost of a stroke ending with an arc $(\mathbf{p}k, \mathbf{p}{k+1})$ .
+where $cc(\mathbf{a}, \mathbf{b})$ denotes the cumulative cost of a stroke ending with an arc (\mathbf{a}, \mathbf{b}) .

-B. Graph Formulation
+3.2 Graph Formulation

 Since our recurrence relation (Eq.
-12) depends on two consecutive pixels and a single pixel in an image only has a constant number of neighbors (at most 8), it requires a 3-dimensional graph where two pixels constitute a single node.
+12) depends on two consecutive pixels and a single pixel in an image only has a constant number of neighbors (at most 8), it requires a 3dimensional graph where two pixels constitute a single node.
 Given an input image with N pixels, the corresponding graph will be constructed with $N \times 8$ nodes, based on the 8-neighbor system.
 Each node is represented by 3 numbers (x, y, z), where x and y denote the location in the image and z denotes the source neighboring pixel from which it is connected.
 That is, (x, y) denotes position and z denotes direction.
-A single pixel p can have 8 distinct nodes in the graph indicating that these nodes will be treated independently even though they all lead to the same pixel p.
-A graph arc is created between any two nodes p and q in the neighboring positions.
+Note a single pixel p can have 8 distinct nodes in the graph indicating that these nodes will be treated independently even though they all lead to the same pixel p.
 Our livewire algorithm is essentially an extended version of dynamic programming running on this 3D graph, based on the recurrence relation in Eq.
 12 and the cost function in Eq.
 11.